@nowarajs/totp

 import { totp, generateSecretBytes, base32Encode } from '@nowarajs/totp';

-// Generate a secret
+// Generate a cryptographically secure secret

-// Generate TOTP code
+// Generate the current TOTP code

 const code = await totp(secret, {